buildkite-agent lock

 Experimental feature

 The agent-api experiment must be enabled to use the lock command.
-To enable the agent-api experiment, include the --experiment=agent-api flag when starting the agent.
+To enable the agent-api experiment, include the --experiment=agent-api flag when starting the agent, or add experiment="agent-api" to your agent configuration file.

 With the lock command, processes can acquire and release a lock using the acquire and release subcommands.
 For the special case of performing setup once for the life of the agent (and waiting until it is complete), there are the do and done subcommands.
 These provide an alternative to using flock or OS-dependent locking mechanisms.